nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The CCA Leader must know the details of the new member.

 **Main Success Scenario (MSS)**:
-1. CCA Leader inputs the `add_member` command with required details (name, room number, and telegram).
+1. CCA Leader inputs the `add_member` command with required details (name, room number, telegram and tags (optional)).
-    - Example: `add_member /name John Doe /room 4/3/301 /tele johndoe123`
+    - Example: `add_member n/John Doe r/4/3/301 t/johndoe123 tag/logistics`
 2. Hall Pointer validates the entered details for the new member.
 3. Hall Pointer adds the member to the system and displays a success message.
 4. The new member is displayed in the GUI.